-Executable Code Size: The number of words of code generated from the Procedure Division of the source program.
-Constant Pool Size: The size of any non-changing information required at run-time (e.g., quoted literals or decimal and binary constants).

-Total Pure Procedure Size: The sum of the two values above.
+The number of words of code generated from the Procedure Division of the source program.
+The size of any non-changing information required at runtime (quoted literals or decimal and binary constants).
+The sum of the two values above.
 This is the size of the sharable portion of a program.
-Working-Storage Size: The size of the user-defined Working-Storage.
-Total Linkframe Size: Stack Size: The total size of static storage needed by the program (i.e., file buffers, File Control Block's, etc.).
+The size of the user-defined Working Storage.
+The total size of static storage needed by the program (file buffers, File Control Blocks, etc.).
 The total size of stack needed.
 It is comprised of: Standard stack header.
 Arguments to this routine (if any).
 Compiler-generated temporaries.
-Trace Mode: The trace mode status given by on or off.

-The number of arguments expected is given by:

-xxx Arguments Expected.
+The trace mode status (on or off).
+The number of arguments expected is xxxx.
+If no arguments are needed, the message is No Arguments Expected.
+The number of lines in the source program is yyyy.